 Record name mapping

 The TREP Adapter can be configured to map record names passed into it into a different format.
 This can either be used to simply make it a valid RTTP record name, or to create a complex directory structure of records.

 Also, the TREP Adapter provides a mechanism for mapping the '/' character.
-This character is used as a directory separator in RTTP but is a valid character for Reuters symbol names.
+This character is used as a directory separator in RTTP but is a valid character for Refinitiv symbol names.
 For more information, see Map.